-Stout Month has been a yearly event in February ever since Fort George opened.
+Stout Month has been a yearly event in February since Fort George opened in 2007.
 A new logo is commissioned each year.
-Festival of Dark Arts is just one event held during Fort George’s Stout Month.
-There are stout releases throughout February, stout & food pairings, and even a Traveling Carnival of Stout arriving at tap houses around the Pacific Northwest.
+Festival of Dark Arts is the main event of Fort George’s Stout Month, a 10 hour festival of stout beer, music, art and new releases to celebrate the darkness and help us revive the light for another year.
+Fort George releases new stouts throughout February, stout & food pairings, and spurs a Traveling Carnival of Stout through bars, breweries and tap houses around the Pacific Northwest.

 In the beginning, there was darkness…

-Fort George Stout Month is a full twenty-eight days dedicated to the darker ales.
-But the big stout event that gets everyone’s mouth-watering is the Festival of Dark Arts.
-Voted in 2016 & 2017 as the best Oregon beer festival (Willamette Week OR Beer Awards), this macabre mix of art and stout has grown in popularity and scale every year.
-And if you look back to its origins, you can see where the event developed its dark theme.
+Fort George’s Stout Month is a full twenty-eight days dedicated to the darker ales.
+But the stout event to rule them all is the Festival of Dark Arts.
+Voted as the best Oregon beer festival (Willamette Week OR Beer Awards) every year since 2016, this macabre mix of art and stout has grown exponentially in popularity and scale.
+Take a journey with us, back to the origins of Stout Month and the world’s darkest festival of stout.

 Two of the original organizers of the Festival of Dark Arts, Jack Harris and Jessica Schleif, enjoying a Stout Month beverage.

 “Jack had this idea to hold a stout tasting in February,” Jessica remembers.
 “We talked about making it a fundraiser for local artists and holding the event at the AVA.
 The thought was to have a stout tasting with all sorts of dark-themed art.
 It was a big deal for us.
 We even got the street closed down for it.”